 My Sell Strategy

 The selling threshold directly impacts portfolio turnover and performance.
-For rankings between 90% and 70%, turnover varies roughly between 200% to 100% for a purely mechanical approach.
-It mainly depends on the sell threshold (higher ranking = higher turnover) and a bit on the portfolio size (more stocks = higher turnover) as the average buy ranking of the stocks will drop.
+For a threshold between 90% and 70%, turnover varies roughly between 200% to 100%.
 Finding the right balance depends on transaction costs, tax situation, and the time available to manage the portfolio.

 I follow a weekly schedule for transactions based on the updated ranking.
 Alternatively, reviewing every 2, 3, or 4 weeks (or monthly) is possible, typically with up to a few % reduction in performance but also reduced time commitment.